"Somebody's gonna friggin' pay for screwing up MY vacation!"

 —Duke, at the beginning of each episode.

-Duke Nukem 3D is the third game of the Duke Nukem series, and the most famous of the Duke franchise.
+Duke Nukem 3D is the third game of the Duke Nukem series.
 Unlike the previous installments, it's a First-Person Shooter.
 It was the most controversial of the installments, due to its portrayal of women and erotic elements.3D is set after the events of Duke Nukem II, as Duke returns to Earth to celebrate his victory over the Rigelatins.
 However, his space shuttle is shot down by an unknown force, and he is forced to crash land onto the roof of a tower in downtown Los Angeles.
 He quickly finds out that an army of aliens is in the process of invading the city, and have turned all members of the LAPD into grotesque pigmen-monsters, while abducting women left and right.
 Duke decide to take matters into his own hands, and starts to repel the alien invasion, street by street.The game is packed with non-linearity; the player could take shortcuts to the end of the level and find secrets, and there were plenty of usable things, such as hydrants, fountains (which regenerate health) and light switches.
 While this is nothing new in our era, at the time of its release, a fair amount of these elements were a novelty.
 As an early FPS, it has plenty of weapons (such as kicks, pistols, shotguns, chainguns, rocket launchers, pipebombs, wallmines, and even shrink rays and a freeze gun) and items.
 (Medkits, night vision goggles, steroids, a hologram device, a scuba gear and protective boots among others) Oh, and it also has a Multiplayer mode.
 It was also among the first FPS to use the z-axis and is still one of, if not the, best at integrating it into the majority of gameplay, rather than the occasional sniper and hidden target.3D has seen a handful of Expansion Packs, with only one of these (Plutonium Pak) being made by 3DRealms.
 It added a new weapon, (the Expander) two new foes, and a fourth episode, where it's discovered that the aliens were capturing women to produce Queens, which can rapidly give birth to alien drones.
 The Updated Re-release, Atomic Edition, included both the retail game and the Expansion Pack.Three official themed level packs made by 3rd party developers were released for the game; Caribbean: Life's a Beach, Nuclear Winter, and Duke it out in D.C..
 The level packs featured themed pallette swapped weapons (i.e. a super soaker instead of a shotgun in the Caribbean pack), palette swapped enemies (i.e. Pig Cops wearing hulu skirts or Santa outfits), a couple new enemies (a bouncing dinosaur life preserver in Caribbean and uzi-wielding feminist elves in Nuclear Winter), and one new boss (Santa Claus in Nuclear Winter).The game also got several console ports, such as Duke Nukem 64, (Nintendo 64) Duke Nukem: Total Meltdown (PlayStation) and versions for Sega Saturn, Mega Drive, Xbox LIVE Arcade and mobile platforms.On October 13, 2010, an officially-sanctioned indie Unreal Engine 3 reimagination of the game called Duke Nukem 3D: Reloadedwas announced... and then put on indefinite hold on September 24, 2011 due to legal issues (some fairly asinine).
 It is probably safe to assume that it was canned.This thread may lead to some rather curious insight.
 Two years after the incident the project's leader Frederick Schreiber (who founded Interceptor Entertainment) talked about how Gearbox shut down the project for being too much better than DNF.
 Gearbox's Steve Gibson responded with the claim that the game always had the right to be developed and released for free as intended.
 Let's keep it professional and just say that the project may yet see release now that Interceptor Entertainment has finished work on their Rise of the Triad remake and may be quite eager to tie up this loose end.In March 2013, an officially sanctioned 3D-accelerated Open GL port of the game and all its expansion packs was released on Steam as the "Megaton Edition".
-The port was done by the indie group Devolver Digital, who are probably best known for indie hit Hotline Miami.
+The port was done by the indie group Devolver Digital, who are probably best known for publishing the indie hit Hotline Miami.

 This game shows examples of: